codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/uploading-or-downloading-from-gs.md

 - A [Google Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets){:target="\_blank"} with public read access
 - A private key [downloaded](https://cloud.google.com/storage/docs/authentication#gsutilauth){:target="\_blank"} for the existing service account associated with your bucket (for this example, we base64 encoded the key for ease of use in a pipeline variable using `base64 key_file.json > key_file.b64`)

-## The Example Project
+## Example Project

-The example project can be found on [GitHub](https://github.com/codefresh-contrib/gcloud-storage-sample-app.git){:target="\_blank"}.
+The example project is at [GitHub](https://github.com/codefresh-contrib/gcloud-storage-sample-app.git){:target="\_blank"}.
 The application is a simple Scala Hello World application contained in a jar, with a dependency on a scala-library jar which we will download from the bucket and package into a Docker image.

-Our project will contain two pipelines, one for uploading the dependency jar to our bucket, and the other for downloading the jar from the bucket.
+Our project contains two pipelines, one to upload the dependency JAR _to_ our bucket, and the other to download the JAR _from_ the bucket.

 ## Create the first pipeline

-The first pipeline will contain one stage/step, a step for uploading the jar to the Google Storage Bucket.
+The first pipeline contains one stage/step, to upload the JAR to the Google Storage Bucket.

 {% include image.html
 lightbox="true"